FEUP-LEIC-ES-2022-23/2LEIC16T5/docs/ProductVision.md

   - Login - Access your data in multiple devices
   - Register Expenses - Keep track of your expenses
   - Register Income - Keep track of your income
-  - Photo recognition - Allow to take a photo of the recipt, instead of manually inserting the expense
+  - Photo Recognition - Allows you to take a photo of the recipt, instead of manually inserting the expense
   - Budgeting - Set a monthly/yearly budget for spending/saving in certain categories
   - Personal Statistics - Graphical interface for showing expenses by category and time period
   - National Comparison - Compare your anual spendings with the average Portuguese citizen
+  - Financial Tips - Provides you with financial tips
-  - Settings - Allow to modify some presets such as default currency and dark mode
+  - Settings - Allows you to modify some presets such as default currency and dark mode

  ### Assumptions and dependencies